wargabasdat/Seleksi-2023-Tugas-1/README.md

 ## Specification of the program
-The web scraping program in this project is mainly using Python with BeautifulSoup library for parsing web HTML structure to get the needed data and convert it to JSON format.
+The web scraping program in this project is mainly using Python with `BeautifulSoup` library for parsing web HTML structure to get the needed data and convert it to JSON format.
+Another libraries that used in this project were `TQDM`, `time`, `json`, `lxml`.
 Before running the program make sure all the libraries were installed.

 ## How to use
+### Data Scraping
 1. Clone repository
 2. Change directory to `Data Scraping/src`
 3. Install all libraries